Openbare Bibliotheek Amsterdam: Central Library

-The Central Library or OBA Oosterdok has a floor surface of 28,500 m^{2}, spread out over 10 floors, 1200 seats, of which 600 with Internet-connected computers and a staff of 200.
+The Central Library or OBA Oosterdok has a floor surface of 28,500 m2, spread out over 10 floors, 1200 seats, of which 600 have Internet-connected computers, and a staff of 200.
 Also included are an auditorium, an exhibition room, the Library Museum, the Gerard Reve Museum and 2000 parking spaces for bicycles.
 On the seventh floor is a restaurant with a south-facing terrace.

 The cost of the project was €80 million.
 The building was designed by Jo Coenen, the former state architect (Rijksbouwmeester) of the Netherlands, who also designed the nearby KNSM Island, as well as the Central Library of Maastricht, and renovated the distinctive Glaspaleis in Heerlen, which houses its Central Library.
 Arup were selected to create the lighting design to create "a landscape with different zones" and a system for distributing fresh air which cools the building through drawing in the cold air outside.